Tests

 Running Tests Programmatically

-Each test suite is represented as a regular function in the name tree.
+Each test is represented as a regular function in the name tree.
 As such, we can simply run the function to run the tests inside of it:

 void main() {